sothengski/flutter-pooulp/README.md

 ## 🧪 Testing

-The project includes fake data providers for local testing:
+The GitHub version of this project includes fake data providers that enable full navigation and feature demonstration without backend dependencies:

-- `FakeAuthProvider` - Mock authentication
+- `FakeAuthProvider` - Mock authentication for testing login/signup flows
-- `FakeUserInfoProvider` - Mock user data
+- `FakeUserInfoProvider` - Mock user data for profile management
 - `FakeTagProvider` - Mock tags and categories
-- `FakeOfferProvider` - Mock job offers
+- `FakeOfferProvider` - Mock job offers for feed and detail pages
+- `FakeMessagingProvider` - Mock messaging data for chat functionality

+These providers allow you to:
+- Navigate through all screens and features
+- Test UI components and user flows
+- Demonstrate the application's design and functionality
+- Run the app locally without API dependencies

 ## 📝 Configuration